 Some games that pushed the limits of the Genesis:

 Also, and this is an important feather in SNES’ cap, the SNES can and does regularly use additional enhancement chips in the carts to the push the system well beyond its stock limitations and often beyond the Genesis’ capabilities too, and there are many games that utilise this feature of the system to great effect, starting right from day one with the launch title Pilotwings.
-Most of the underlying technical shortcomings of the system can be negated with this ability, and it’s pretty much unique to the SNES since only one Genesis game ever used such a feature whereas around a hundred SNES games took advantage of it, sometimes rather spectacularly (Star Fox, Doom, Yoshi’s Island, Super Mario Kart, Street Fighter Alpha 2, Chatty Parodius, Super Mario RPG, etc).
+Most of the underlying technical shortcomings of the system can be negated with this ability, and it’s pretty much unique to the SNES since only one Genesis game ever used such a feature whereas over seventy SNES games took advantage of it, sometimes rather spectacularly (Star Fox, Doom, Yoshi’s Island, Super Mario Kart, Street Fighter Alpha 2, Chatty Parodius, Super Mario RPG, etc).

 Here are some examples of soundtracks from each console: